abe-winter/abe-winter.github.io/_posts/2019-05-25-estimation.md

 I don't think this list is controversial or surprising -- I do think a lot of companies in my space don't do any of these things.
 I think that's okay as long as they don't *say* they're doing estimation.

-Good estimators can / do:
+Good estimators will:

 * Detect late delivery early: you know as soon as things are off the rails
-* Course correction: you can crunch (add labor) or compromise (reduce scope) when something is running late
+* Do course correction: you can crunch (add labor) or compromise (reduce scope) when something is running late
-* Padding: there's a gap between internal estimates and the quote provided to a client / senior manager.
+* Pad: there's a safety gap between internal estimates and the quote provided to a client / senior manager.
 This also (says one of my survey respondents) makes room for refactoring and tech debt reduction
-* Large discovery period (including de-risking experiments) before taking on the job
+* Have a large discovery period (including de-risking experiments) before taking on the job
-* ICs can turn down, redesign or rescope the spec
+* Let ICs turn down, redesign or rescope the spec
-* Capacity / prioritization: estimates are used to support decisions about how much work to take on at once
+* Do capacity planning / prioritization: estimates are used to support decisions about how much work to take on at once
-* When discovery hands off to implementation, there's an ordered task list that is realistic and doesn't surprise the boots-on-the-ground implementer
+* When discovery hands off to implementation, give an ordered task list that's realistic and doesn't surprise boots on the ground

 I've had clients where *zero* of these things are true.
 But this list isn't a secret, everyone knows this stuff.
 The mystery is why teams *don't* do it.
 Some theories: